davix3f/hexdutils/src/README.md

       * `str` target: text to convert;
     * **Optional**:
       * `str` conversion: the letter values to be used. "alphabet" uses the position of each letter in the alphabet to assign an integer value (e.g a=1, b=2, etc.). "ord" uses the result of `ord(letter)` (e.g `ord("a") = 97`).
 Set as *"ord"* by default:
       * `list` randomize: list with randomization values.
 First item (greater or equal than 5) represents the range limit for `randint`.
 Second item (at least 0, bigger is better) is the number of iterations to perform on the string.
+Third item in the hex operation you want to set to randomize the output.
 Set as *False* by default.